signalogic/SigSRF_SDK/README.md

 <sup>[1]</sup> Selecting a VM platform enables additional resource management needed when host and guest share DirectCore and/or hardware resources.

+<a name="NoPrompts"></a>
+### No Prompts Argument

+If needed, the install script can be run with a "no prompts" argument:

+    source autoInstall_SigSRF_SDK_2022v7.sh -noprompts

+in which case the script will assume default values and issue no user prompts.
+This can be helpful for automated setup and maintenance.

+<a name="CheckVerify"></a>
+#### Check / Verify

 If needed, the Check / Verify option can be selected to generate a log for troubleshooting and tech support purposes.
 The Check / Verify option also generates screen output, here is an example:

 ```